tfiechowski/elevator-engineering-project/README.md

 Server works on the RaspberryPi and does control the elevator model from EA541 (laboratory in the old building of ETI).

+Wiktor Kobiela is a co-author, responsible for the hardware part.

 #### Configuration

 Pin configuration is in the file `config/config.json` - it maps GPIO pins